shoeper/seafile-docs/changelog/server-changelog.md

 * [fix] Fix sql syntax error in ccnet.log, issue #400 (https://github.com/haiwen/seafile/issues/400).
 * [fix] Return organization libraries to the client.
 * Update French, German and Portuguese (Brazil) languages.

+Known issues

+* [LDAP] Don't support search user with LDAP backend.
+* There is a bug that causes slow syncing when you upload lots of small files.

 ### 2.0.1